Your swimming pool is surrounded by a hardscape called a deck. Traditionally it was made of wood. Nowadays most pool decks are made of concrete.

 Cons: Because pavers are installed piece by piece, the joints in between can expand and weeds can sprout in between these spaces.
-Some areas may sink, cause irregular surfaces and can become too hot and uncomfortable to walk on bare feet.
+Some areas may sink, cause irregular surfaces, and can become too hot and uncomfortable to walk on bare feet.
 Although they are easier to repair and replace, cleaning them may be a pain because of the space in between the pavers.
 Bricks may chip and need replacing.

 Pros: Stone paving has a wide variety of design options.
 With their dark and natural colors, they are very appealing to the eyes and can easily give one’s pool deck that refined and luxurious look.
-It can be put on top concrete.
+It can be put on top of concrete.
 Some stones have heat-absorbing properties.

 Cons: Stones are very expensive

 Pros: Maybe the least expensive choice depending on the type, it adds the warm, natural, hand-designed look, can create a more natural theme to your home.

 Cons: Wood requires high maintenance to make its colors and finishing last for a long time.

 Pros: They may be the safest surface available for pool decks.
 They are slip-resistant and absorb shocks.
 They are also very durable and easy to install.

 Cons: They are not versatile when it comes to designs.
 If there’s a certain look or feel you’re trying to achieve for your pool deck, you’re virtually limited.
 It cannot match the look and feel of other materials.